Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:26:06

-Yeah, so once the charismatic founder dies of a movement, is a movement basically handicapped in some way?
-Like, maybe it'll still be a thing, but it's never going to reach the heights it could have reached if that main guy had been around?
+Once the charismatic founder dies of a movement, is a movement basically handicapped in some way?
+Maybe it'll still be a thing, but it's never going to reach the heights it could have reached if that main guy had been around?

 Nadia Asparouhova 0:26:20